Emanuelgm1998/cloud-native-devsecops-zero-trust-ai-observability/README.md

 Checks AI (/ and /health)

-Confirms both services return 404 for invalid routes
+Verifies 404 on invalid routes

-Ensures Docker healthchecks are in a healthy state
+Ensures Docker healthchecks are healthy

 Expected output: